Paymenter/docs/content/features/Convoy/index.md

 Convoy settings:

-***Notice: Please visit Convoy's own docs to find out how to create the necessary token that we will use below - https://docs.convoypanel.com/guide/deployment/adding-nodes.html

 1. Login into your Convoy web portal

 2. Click on your username in the top right corner of the page and click on 'Admin Control Panel'